moznion/sprint/README.md

 sprint
 =============

-Fluent and fast String formatter for Java.
+Fluent, small and fast String formatter for Java.

 Synopsis
 ---